Public engagement: Rationale

 Public engagement is a relatively new term, hardly used before the late 1990s.
-The existing term it shares most in common with is participatory democracy, discussed by thinkers such as Jean-Jacques Rousseau, John Stuart Mill and G D H Cole.
+The existing term it has most in common with is participatory democracy, discussed by thinkers such as Jean-Jacques Rousseau, John Stuart Mill and G D H Cole.

 Many see participatory democracy as complementing representative democratic systems, in that it puts decision-making powers more directly in the hands of ordinary people.
 Rousseau suggested that participatory approaches to democracy had the advantage of demonstrating that "no citizen is a master of another" and that, in society, "all of us are equally dependent on our fellow citizens".
-Rousseau suggested that participation in decision – making increases feeling among individual citizens that they belong in their community.
+Rousseau suggested that participation in decision-making increases the feeling among individual citizens that they belong in their community.
 Perhaps the most long-standing institution of participatory democracy is the system of trial by jury.

 Whilst elected governments make the laws, it is therefore juries that are able to decide the innocence or guilt of anyone charged with breaking many of those laws, making it a key instrument of participatory democracy.
-Over the centuries they have achieved an importance to many democracies that have had to be fiercely defended.
+Over the centuries they have achieved an importance to many democracies that has had to be fiercely defended.
 One senior judge surveying the limiting of a government's power provided by the jury over the centuries compared the jury to: "a little parliament...
 No tyrant could afford to leave a subject's freedom in the hands of twelve of his countrymen....
 Trial by jury is more than an instrument of justice and more than one wheel of the constitution: it is the lamp that shows that freedom lives".
 (Patrick Devlin 1956).
 Today, jury trials are practised in many democracies around the world including the US, UK, Russia, Spain, Brazil and Australia.
 Perhaps no other institution of government rivals the jury in placing power so directly in the hands of citizens, or wagers more on the truth of democracy's core claim that the people make their own best governors.
 Juries are therefore argued to be the most widespread form of genuine consultation at work in society today.